rpeden/prefect-docker-compose/README.md

 docker-compose run cli
 ```

-This runs an interactive Bash session in a container that shares a Docker network with the Orion server you just started.
+This runs an interactive Bash session in a container that shares a Docker network with the server you just started.
 If you run `ls`, you will see that the container shares the `flows` subdirectory of the repository on the host machine:

 ```
 flow.py
 root@fb032110b1c1:~/flows#
 ```

-To demonstrate the container is connected to the Orion API you launched earlier, run:
+To demonstrate the container is connected to the Prefect Server instance you launched earlier, run:

 ```
 python flow.py